vectorNull/microBlog/README.md

 # microBlog

 This app is pretty straightforward.
 Just creating two services (post and comments) with a basic react frontend.
 It's my foray into microservices.
-I've left comments throughout the code to explain my process.
 I won't be using a database so the data will not persist.

+Go [here](#problem) to understand the problem I am trying to address.

 Tech used: